palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 ## Band Power
 ![BandPower](https://media.giphy.com/media/hvLu5yqkPQHAEqjWW8/giphy.gif)

 The band power widget shows the relative voltages of the various brain wave categories.
 Each type of brain wave represents a subset of frequencies, which represent different states of activity.
-The widget is a great at-a-glance look into your brain’s activity.
+The widget is a great "at-a-glance" look into your brain’s activity.

 ### Types of Waves
 | Wave | Frequency (Hz)| Description |